cbonoz/modular25/contracts/README.md

 Compiling contracts:
 `yarn build`

+Applying the contract changes
-Copy contents of `.json` contract to `metadata.js` in the app project.
+`yarn apply` # compiles and copies the ABI contents to the active project.